fbpx

 What is a Physiotherapist?

-A physiotherapist is an expert in exercise prescription and treatment of pain and injury.
+A physiotherapist is an experienced in exercise prescription and treatment of pain and injury.

 The aim of physiotherapy is to maximise physical capacity through movement and manage pain areas.
 Physiotherapists use hands-on techniques and recommend exercise and lifestyle modifications to help your body function better and more comfortably.